davidchyou/PredictTerm/README.md

 # PredictTerm
-This is a repository for a publication in preparation

 Description: Predicts Rho-dependent (RDT) and Intrinsic Terminators (IT) from a bacterial genome sequence.
+This is a repository for a publication in preparation.

 Highlights: Predicts both main types of transcription terminators in E coli, scores results.